-The evaluation committee makes a recommendation to the institution, in which it provides an account of its assessment of the defence of the doctoral work.
-In its report, the evaluation committee assesses the level of the doctoral work in relation to international standards in the discipline, culminating in a conclusion stating whether the defence ought to be approved or not.
+The assessment committee makes a recommendation to the institution, in which it provides an account of its assessment of the defence of the doctoral work.
+In its recommendation, the assessment committee assesses the level of the doctoral work in relation to international standards in the field of study, culminating in a conclusion stating whether the public defence ought to be approved or not.

-Section 20.
+Section 6-3.
 Approval of the doctoral examination

-The University College makes the final decision on approval of the doctoral examination on the basis of the evaluation committee's report.
+The University makes the final decision on approval of the doctoral examination based on the assessment committee's recommendation.

-If the committee does not approve the result of the trial lecture or the examination on the assigned topic (cf. section 19-1), a new examination must be held on a new topic, no later than six (6) months after the first attempt.
-A new examination on an assigned topic may only be sat once.
-As far as possible, the new examination must be assessed by the same committee that assessed the original examination, unless the University College decides otherwise.
+If the committee does not approve the result of the trial lecture or the examination on the assigned topic cf. Section 6-1, a new examination must be held on a new topic, no later than six (6) months after the first attempt.
+A new examination on an assigned topic may only be held once.
+As far as possible, the new examination must be assessed by the same committee that assessed the original examination, unless the University decides otherwise.

 If the institution does not approve the public defence, the candidate may defend the doctoral work one more time.
-A new defence can be held at the earliest after six (6) months and must be assessed, as far as possible, by the same committee that assessed the original defence.
+A new public defence can be held after six (6) months at the earliest and, as far as possible, must be assessed by the same committee that assessed the original public defence.